 Students may approach hosts at nearly any academic or research institution in a participating location to seek acceptance and placement.
 See EAPSI Locations for a comprehensive list of potential host institutions in each of the seven locations.
 Please note that this list is only suggestive.
 You do not have to choose a host from the list, unless otherwise noted.

 If your desired host is not listed, that host will be considered on a case-by-case basis, unless otherwise noted.
-Please be aware that individuals applying to China are limited to potential hosts located in Beijing, Shanghai, Kunming, Xi'an, and Wuhan.
+Individuals applying to China are encouraged to apply to potential hosts currently listed.
 Individuals applying to Singapore are limited to the universities currently listed.
 Students who have identified a potential host at an institution not listed are encouraged to coordinate with EAPSI staff (e-mail: email@example.com) to determine the possibility of receiving support.

 Applicants may also consider following these steps (in no particular order) to help them locate a host researcher: